Managerial Automation: Impact and Observations of Tasks to be Automated

 First, let’s talk about the workers’ perspective.
 Is the coming AI revolution going to dispose of your oppressive manager, finally freeing you from their grasp?
 Will you report only to a benevolent artificial intelligence that renders fair, impartial judgments, free from human biases?

 We hate to break it to you, but no. That’s not likely to happen.
 The tasks that will get automated are mostly the ones we’d describe as “busy work” today: the stuff that your manager could outsource to an assistant if the budget would allow.
+Automation tools can free up project managers' time from repetitive tasks, enabling them to focus on more strategic and valuable activities that enhance team productivity and project outcomes.

 The high-creativity work, which includes the very human act of making ambiguous decisions and choosing between competing viewpoints, continues to elude AI applications.
 We have every expectation that human managers will retain this work.
 That’s great news if you love your boss’s decision-making ability (and less great if you don’t).

-Not Exactly the Manager Apocalypse
+Not Exactly the Project Management Automation Apocalypse

 For the managers reading this, you might be tempted to panic when you hear stats like this.
 Are the robots really going to take over nearly seven in 10 management roles by 2024?